StackVista/helm-charts/README.md

 $ brew install norwoodj/tap/helm-docs
 ```

+NOTE: The templates for README generation are only compatible with helm-docs 0.15+.

 ## Testing the Helm charts

 The Helm chart repository supports testing Helm charts using the [Terratest](https://terratest.gruntwork.io/) library.
 In order to run tests for a chart, you can invoke the following command from the root of the repository: